CNN anchor Richard Quest explores the issues facing European aviation when the UK leaves the EU

 Let’s see them explain to travelers and voters why they cannot get decent flights for their business trips to London or their holidays in Britain.
 There is one area where O’Leary at Ryanair is right: time is not on the industry’s side.

 Passengers and airlines need to know the true reality: sooner rather than later

 The airlines plan their schedules a year ahead.
 And tickets for March 2019 will start to go on sale as early as six months from now.
-Yes, schedules can be changed and flights cancelled (as Michael has shown us in the past month).
+Yes, schedules can be changed and flights canceled (as Michael has shown us).

 But it will create chaos if the entire European airline industry has to re-write their summer 2019 flying program.

-From my perspective, the best hope in the short term are the “transitional arrangements” that are being discussed – including possibly 2 years of status quo.
+From my perspective, the best hope in the short term are the “transitional arrangements” that are being discussed – including possibly two years of status quo.